celerond256/X260-Opencore-Hackintosh/README.md

 * MSzturc, Github [Lenovo-T460-OpenCore](https://github.com/MSzturc/Lenovo-T460-OpenCore)
 * UEFI Dualboot macOS with Windows 10 in one SSD [Brandon Yen YT Channel](https://youtu.be/ztxHRGdX0Sw)
 * Opencore preparations [Dortania Getting Started](https://dortania.github.io/getting-started/)

+**Note:**
+* After replace wifi card to Broadcom and get Airdrop + Handoff working, I rarely boot to windows 10.
+So I decided to reinstall and format SSD fully for Catalina.
+* I installed virtualbox and Windows 7 just to get one or two windows app for daily work.
+And found it was more comfortable this way.